umarquez/goex-wordscounter-errs/README.md

 # Go Bootcamp Ex.
-2 - Words counter with funcs
+2 - Words counter with errs

-This project is the evolution of this Gist: [Words counter using maps](https://gist.github.com/umarquez/73644238ee17528277339eb5ca386efd)
+This project is the evolution of this Gist: [Words counter with funcs](https://github.com/umarquez/goex-wordscounter-funcs)

-Here, we are implementing funcs to separate code into functionalities.
+This application uses errors to identify and manage possible problems.

 ## Instructions to run